Mark 13:31

 Mark 13:24-32

-The sun, moon, and stars, symbolizing earthly powers, shine for a time but eventually fade.
-Throughout human history, rulers and regimes have risen and fallen—the fruit of social and political experimentation—but the Son of Man lives forever.
+The sun, moon, and stars, symbolizing earthly powers, shine for a time but eventually fade (Mark 13:24-25).
+Throughout human history, rulers and regimes rise and fall—the fruit of social and political experimentation—but the Son of Man lives forever.

-When the inner compass is attuned to personal and collective events as to a fig tree, wisdom about our alignment or misalignment with the mind of God can be discerned.
-Sacred Scripture provides an objective measure and standard for human decisions and events: “Heaven and earth will pass away, but my words will not pass away.”
+When the inner compass is attuned to personal and universal events as to a fig tree, wisdom about our alignment or misalignment with the mind of God can be discerned.
+Sacred Scripture provides an objective standard for human decisions and events: “Heaven and earth will pass away, but my words will not pass away.”

 The future is in the hands of the Father.
-The task of the children of God is to seek wisdom here and now, and lead others to tsedeq (righteousness, justice).
+“But of that day or hour, no one knows, neither the angels in heaven, nor the Son, but only the Father” (Mark 13:32).
+The task of the children of God is to seek wisdom here and now and lead others to tsedeq (righteousness, justice).

 “But the wise shall shine brightly